 You’ll find the recipes for the toppings in the notes of the recipe card.

-If you love French toast, make sure to check out my banana-stuffed French toast and French toast casserole.
+If you love French toast, be sure to check out my banana-stuffed French toast and French toast casserole recipes.

-Let’s start by gathering the ingredients we need to make my Brioche French Toast recipe.
-In Chef Speak, this is called the “Mise en Place,” which translates to “Everything in its Place.”
+Gather the ingredients to prepare our Brioche French Toast recipe.
+Culinary professionals call this the “Mise en Place,” which means “everything in its Place.”

 How to make Brioche French Toast